Pulled this from the archives because it is too good to not share again and again.....

 So, I decided to make him a little something that would make him feel a little less homesick--Hawaiian Sweet Bread with Kaula Pig sandwiches.

 We often will eat these sandwiches in the form of a slider on the small Kings Hawaiian Sweet breads--but that was before we knew that they made larger hamburger buns.
 I added crunchy purple cabbage to the sandwiches for both crunch and color--and because I don't like soft on soft sandwiches (just like the Amateur Gourmet!)

 I served them with a little bit of BBQ sauce and a side of pineapple.
-If you also want to cook BBQ at home, I highly suggest you check out the best bbq edmonton equipment here.

 It may not have really taken us back to Hawaii--but it did get Aaron reminiscing about the old Kings Restaurant where they would serve Hawaiian sweet breads.
 We all sat around the dinner table listening to the old stories of Hawaii and the not so old stories.
 We actually got so inspired that we started to look up airplane tickets to visit family.

 - 4-6 pounds pork butt